tjohnston-softdev/aurion-assessment-2110/instructions.md

 * Script input is via plain text file consisting of the graph definition as above.
 * The text file content *must* be the graph and *only* the graph.
 Otherwise, there will be an error.
 * Input file path is an optional argument (eg. `node submission ./file.txt`).
-If this is not entered, `input.txt` will be used as default.
+	* If this is not entered, `input.txt` will be used as default.
 * The file cannot be larger than 10kb.
 Otherwise, there will be an error.
 * Error handling has been implemented for accessing the input file.

 #### Parsing

-* All whitespace is ignored, but still counts against the file size limit.
+* All whitespace is ignored, but it still counts against the file size limit.
-* Input is not case-sensitive. ('A' is the same as 'a'), but is interpreted as uppercase.
+* Input is not case-sensitive, so 'A' is the same as 'a'.
+	* Letters will be interpreted as upper-case.
 * Graph uses the format: `AB5, BC4, [etc]`
 * If the format is invalid, there will be an error.
 * A node is represented using an alphabet character `[A-Z]`
 * There is no hard limit on the number of nodes, but only alphabet characters are supported.
-(26 values)
+(26 possible values)
 * There is a hard limit of 300 edges.
 Afterwards, further input will be ignored.
 * Duplicate edges will be ignored without error.
 The first one takes priority.
 * Recursive edges (eg. A to A) will be ignored without error.
-* There is no hard limit on edge distance but if it cannot be interpreted as a positive whole number, it will be ignored without error.
+* There is no hard limit on edge distance.
+	* Numbers that cannot be interpreted as positive and whole will be ignored without error.
+	* Negative and decimal values still cause errors during initial format check because the characters are not allowed.

 #### Pathfinding

 * Exact routes:
-	* Input is a string with each character representing a node to visit.
+	* Input is a string with each character representing a node along the route.
 	* This string must have at least two characters.
 	* Messages are output for invalid input.
 	* If the route is not possible or a node does not exist, output "NO SUCH ROUTE"